twkfung/ycpspta-www/README.develop.md

     - Configure Next.js to load resources from `/<repo>`.
     - Optionally configure next/Image loader. (not yet)
         - Instead I disable image API optimization.
+    - The [GH Page](https://twkfung.github.io/ycpspta-www/) can be for testing developmental deployment.

 ## Routes under a Subpath